Hidekazoo/gatsby-theme-crudzoo/README.md

 ### create gatsby-config.js

-create gatsby-config.js and write your site settings
+create gatsby-config.js in your root directory and write your site settings

 #### Example